-Research had yet to empirically examine the prominent but untested linearity assumptions regarding how increasingly ambitious offers (a) anchor final prices and (b) increase impasse risk.
-Prior studies (43) employed constrained study designs with insufficient granularity of first-offer magnitude and also frequently employed nonincentivized, simulated negotiation scenarios with limited ecological validity (21).
-Typically, prior studies examined one moderate versus one extreme offer (left vs. right side of the x-axis in Figure 1) and interpreted the higher impasse risk of the more ambitious offers as evidence for a linear relationship between offer magnitude and impasse risk.
-Our paper challenges this notion and provides novel insights into the relationship of anchoring benefits and impasse-risk detriments across the full spectrum of first-offer magnitude.
+one moderate versus one extreme offer (left versus right side of the x-axis in Fig. 1) and interpreted the higher impasse risk of the more ambitious offers as evidence for a linear relationship between offer magnitude and impasse risk.
+Our paper challenges this notion and provides insights into the relationship of anchoring benefits and impasse-risk detriments across the full spectrum of first-offer magnitude.

-Although the anchoring effect flattens out beyond certain thresholds in cognitive evaluation tasks (28), the first offer's anchoring impact on final prices revealed a strictly linear function that held across the full range of offers, from very moderate to very ambitious.
-The anchoring effect did not asymptotically flatten out beyond a certain threshold (e.g., 29, 44), provided an agreement was reached.
-Put differently, the sale prices of less than 35% in the saturation zone of Figure 1 stem from less than 10% of all negotiations that even reached an agreement.
+Although the anchoring effect flattens out beyond certain thresholds in cognitive evaluation tasks (27), the first offer's anchoring impact on final prices revealed a strictly linear function that held across the full range of offers, from very moderate to very ambitious.
+The anchoring effect did not asymptotically flatten out beyond a certain threshold (e.g., refs.
+28 and 43), provided an agreement was reached.
+Notably, the sale prices of less than 35% in the saturation zone of Fig. 1 stem from less than 10% of all negotiations that even reached an agreement.

 Conversely, the effect of first offers on impasse risk was nonlinear.
 Contrary to the linearity assumption predicted by prior theorizing and expert scholars, our analysis establishes a robust quartic relationship between offer magnitude and impasse risk.
-This quartic function identifies three novel zones of distinct impasse risk-safety, acceleration, and a saturation zone (Figures 1 and 3).
-The pattern of results is currently not accounted for by prior theorizing in the field (see 7-13) and further research is needed to examine the underlying psychological mechanisms that explain this quartic effect.
+This quartic function identifies three zones of distinct impasse risk-safety, acceleration, and a saturation zone (Figs. 1 and 3).
+The pattern of results is currently not accounted for by prior theorizing in the field (7-13), and further research is needed to examine the underlying psychological mechanisms that explain this quartic effect.
 For now, we can only argue that theorizing should be extended by both cognitive mechanisms and interpersonal perceptions.
-First, in terms of sellers' cognition, sellers who are offered

-(almost) their full list price may cognitively understand that their first offer was not assertive enough.
-They may paradoxically regret having their first offer (almost) accepted (45), cognitively reassess the true value of their product, correct it upwards, and consequently prefer an impasse over an agreement to then relist their product at a higher price.
-Second, in terms of interpersonal perceptions, it seems plausible that first offers just below the sellers' list price impair the interpersonal perception that sellers have of the opposing buyer (e.g., agency, communion; 46): indeed, sellers may be (more) offended by arguably over-assertive, proself, uncooperative buyers who seek to negotiate only a few percent off the (seemingly already fair) list price, say, between \$1 and \$9 for a product listed at \$100.
-Psychologically, because sellers' perceptions of buyers' agency and communion is impaired and because sellers are consequently more upset (12, 16) and more offended (13, 14) by offers closer to their list price, they may therefore prefer to refrain from reaching an agreement (see 47).
+First, in terms of sellers' cognition, sellers who are offered (almost) their full list price may cognitively understand that their list price was not assertive enough.
+They may paradoxically regret having their first offer (almost) accepted (44), cognitively reassess the true value of their product, correct it upward, and consequently prefer an impasse over an agreement to then relist their product at a higher price.
+Second, in terms of interpersonal perceptions, it seems plausible that first offers just below the sellers' list price impair the interpersonal perception that sellers have of the opposing buyer [e.g., agency, communion; (45)]: Indeed, sellers may be (more) offended by arguably overassertive, proself, uncooperative buyers who seek to negotiate only a few percent off the (seemingly already fair) list price, say, between \$1 and \$9 for a product listed at \$100.
+Psychologically, because sellers' perceptions of buyers' agency and communion is impaired and because sellers are consequently more upset (12, 16) and more offended (13, 14) by offers closer to their list price, they may therefore prefer to refrain from reaching an agreement (46).